 - Withdrawal from medication (bad mood)

-In order to relieve side effects, medical professionals may adjust the dosage or schedule of medication.
+Medical professionals may adjust the dosage or schedule of medication to relieve side effects.
 Furthermore, if side effects are severe, another medication will be recommended.

 While your child undergoes ADHD medication, it’s key to keep close contact with your pediatrician.
-This will ensure that the medication is working properly and your child is not experiencing any negative outcomes.
+This will ensure that the medication works properly and your child does not experience any negative outcomes.

 Do Children Get “High” Off ADHD Medication?